 A Basic Overview of Dental Implants

 Dental implants are small metal posts.
 During a minor oral surgery, your dentist will carefully position one or more implants in your jawbone.
 Over a period of four to six months, your bone tissue will heal around the posts.
 They will become permanently fixed in your jaw, replacing your tooth roots.
-Once you have completely healed, Dr. McIntyre, Dr. Whiting, and Dr. Rockey will attach your restoration.
+Once you have completely healed, Dr. McIntyre, Dr. Whiting, Dr. Rockey, or Dr. Ash will attach your restoration.
 Implants can support a crown, bridge, or even a full denture.
 Each of these restorations will be custom-made to match your smile.
 Because implants are highly stable, your restoration will never slip out of place, and it will fully restore your bite.